Replacing a Single Tooth

 Single Dental Implants

-Dr. Gittleman will restore your missing tooth with an implant supported dental crown.
-This is the number one solution available and offers the most natural results.
+Dr. Gittleman will restore your missing tooth with an implant-supported dental crown.
+This is the best solution available and offers the most natural results, and quick economical smile makeover.
 An implant is a titanium screw like, post that is surgically implanted into the jaw bone at the location of the missing tooth.
 It will replace the tooth root and support the custom dental crown.
 This option better preserves the jaw bone and prevents bone loss.
 The crown will be screwed or cemented to the implant making it secure and durable.
 It will look and feel just like a natural tooth and blend in with the rest of your natural teeth.
 Implant secured crowns require no extra care.
 You simply follow a typical oral hygiene routine consisting of regular brushing, flossing and bi-annual visits to our Morristown, NJ dentist office.

 Traditional methods to replace a missing tooth include a dental bridge or partial denture.
 In order for a dental bridge to be placed, two adjacent teeth will need to be reduced.
 The bridge is attached to these prepared teeth and adds significant pressure to them.
 You are essentially damaging two healthy teeth to replace a single tooth.
 A single dental implant does not involve damaging or utilizing healthy teeth.